hansenjn/MultifocalImaging-AnalysisToolbox/User Guide/README.md

 the MultifocalImaging-AnalysisToolbox.
 See [here](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/blob/master/README.md) for system requirements, an installation guide, license information, and credits.

-Note: By now, the [User Guide PDF file](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/blob/master/User%20Guide/MultifocalImageAnalysis-UserGuide.pdf) is still a draft, it will be completed in the next days.
+Note: By now, instructions on "Flagellar 3D reconstruction" in the [User Guide PDF file](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/blob/master/User%20Guide/MultifocalImageAnalysis-UserGuide.pdf) are still missing - the User Guide will be completed in the next days.